 You could try longer tunic-style shirts, or asymmetric tops.
 The most important thing is to create a good balance within your outfit.

-Short dresses are great candidates for ‘tops’ too as I’ve already shown you above.
+Short dresses are great candidates for ‘tops’ too as I’ve already shown you above with my own outfits.

 You could opt for anything from waistcoat dresses to coat styles and wrap dresses.

 Any type of short dress could work so long as you balance the rest of your outfit.
 With some dresses you may need to get more creative (like making them shorter with a knot).
 Pay attention to volume, the rule of thirds and silhouette.

 When you get a few minutes, try some on from your closet.
 You may have some that you’ve pushed to the back of your wardrobe because you feel they are too short.
 These could look lovely over pants.

 Ana (above) wears a mini dress over straight-leg pants.

 Check out this similar dress, crop pants, cardigan and slip-on sneakers.